0b01/portal/README.md

 | **}**         | **Move the first O portal to the right**                                      |
 | **{**         | **Move the last O portal to the left**                                        |

+Important note: A pointer does not go in the a portal on the first pass.
+Check the examples.

 ## Example